web-infra-dev/modern.js/packages/document/module-doc/docs/en/guide/basic/use-micro-generator.md

 ## Storybook

 The **Storybook feature** can be enabled when we want to debug a component or a common module.
 When this feature is enabled, **the `stories` directory and `.storybook` directory are created in the project directory, and a new `"@modern-js/storybook"` dependency is added to package.json**.
+Use `storybook dev` and `storybook build` to debug and build.

 ## Tailwind CSS Support